particle-iot/docs/src/content/reference/firmware.md

 ### write()

-Write data to all the clients connected to a server.
+Write data to the last client that connected to a server.
 This data is sent as a byte or series of bytes.

 ```C++
 // SYNTAX